OHIO-ECT/ECT-Lab-Introduction/README.md

 # ECT Lab Introduction

 Welcome to the ECT Lab Introduction.
 This repository is intended to orient a student to the procedures needed to access the ECT virtual lab environments used to teach networking concepts for the ITS degree program.
-This guide serves as lab write up and referrence materials for multiple classes.
+This guide serves as lab write up and reference materials for multiple classes.
 Please read the common notes and follow the link to a specific class at the bottom of this page.
 Follow the instructors instructions on which elements to complete.

 ## Common Notes